TarinaSnyman/Code-Off-2025/Week1-TrickyButton/README.md

 - **Fake Buttons Everywhere**: The button tries to distract you by spawning fake copies.
 (The buttons copying power is not great as the copies are a bit smaller)
 - **Impossible UI**: Buttons randomly jump all over the screen, forcing you into a futile chase.
 - **Rage Quit Ending**: If you manage to survive long enough, the button dies… and the screen **turns into a fake 404 page**, leaving you questioning reality.
 - **Satisfyingly Evil**: Every aspect of the UI is designed to frustrate the user without actually breaking anything.

 ---

-## How to Use 🎮
-1. Open `index.html` in your browser.
-2. Try clicking the button.
-3. Watch the button react as it becomes angry, dodges, explodes, and eventually *“dies”*!

----